BonBonSlick/be-my-valentine/README.md

 Simple single page .html.
 Prepared for CloudFlare worker.

-You may need to adjust text inside .html script tag.
+You may need to adjust  page title/text inside .html script tag.

 Also convert your images/gifs and sounds to base64.
 You can ask AI how to do that, take the sound, google  .mp3 to base64 and insert sounds inside your audio HTML tags.